 The software development life cycle, also known as SDLC or systems development life cycle, is a clearly defined and highly organised methodical process for developing and refining software.

-The software development life cycle in generally described as in the following 7 stages – although there are multiple variations of this which combine some of the steps:
+The software development life cycle is generally described in the following seven stages, although there are multiple variations of the software development life cycle which combine some of the steps:

 - Design and prototyping